V. C. Andrews: Life

 Andrews was born in Portsmouth, Virginia, the youngest child and only daughter of Lillian Lilnora (Parker), a telephone operator, and William Henry Andrews, a tool-and-die maker.
 She had two older brothers, William Jr. and Eugene.
 Andrews grew up attending Southern Baptist and Methodist churches.
 As a teenager, Andrews suffered a fall from a school stairwell, resulting in severe back injuries.
 The subsequent surgery to correct these injuries resulted in Andrews' suffering from crippling arthritis that required her to use crutches and a wheelchair for much of her life.
 However, having always shown promise as an artist, she was able to complete a four-year correspondence course from her home and soon became a successful commercial artist, illustrator, and portrait painter, using her art commissions to support the family after her father's death in 1957.

 Later in life, Andrews turned to writing.
-Her first novel, titled Gods of Green Mountain, was a science fiction effort that remained unpublished during her lifetime but was released as an e-book in 2004.
+Her first novel, written in 1972 and titled Gods of Green Mountain, was a science fiction effort that remained unpublished during her lifetime but was eventually released as an e-book in 2004.

 In 1975, Andrews completed a manuscript for a novel she called Flowers in the Attic.
 "I wrote it in two weeks," Andrews said.
 The novel was returned with the suggestion that she "spice up" and expand the story.
 In later interviews, Andrews claims to have made the necessary revisions in a single night.
 The novel, published in 1979, was an instant popular success, reaching the top of the bestseller lists in only two weeks.
 Every year thereafter until her death, Andrews published a new novel, each publication earning Andrews larger advances and a growing popular readership.
+By 1982, her horror novels had sold more than 11 million copies.